 Rademacher entered Washington State College in 1950.
 He initially studied journalism, but later switched to animal husbandry, with the intention of going into ranching in the Yakima Valley.
 He earned his Bachelor of Science degree in January 1953, taking an extra semester to finish college because of his busy sports schedule, both on and off campus.

 At Washington State, he lettered in football as a 200-pound defensive guard.
-The college had a boxing team but Rademacher was ineligible for intercollegiate boxing because he had competed in Golden Gloves tournaments past his eighteenth birthday.
+The college had a boxing team but Rademacher was ineligible for intercollegiate boxing because he had competed in Golden Gloves tournaments past his 18th birthday.
 He regularly worked out with the Cougar boxers in Pullman, however, and occasionally fought exhibition bouts during WSC home boxing matches, while continuing to compete in top amateur tournaments.
 He also had important training contacts in Seattle.

 Rademacher won the Northwest Golden Gloves in Seattle again in 1951 and 1952.
 He was in a restaurant during one of those tournaments, the night before the championship bout, when he was recognized by George Chemeres (1914-2002), a wily and colorful Seattle trainer who worked with other boxers, including professionals.
 Chemeres invited Rademacher to his hotel room and began demonstrating how to be more effective in the ring.
 Chemeres showed the young fighter how to keep his fists low, inviting a punch to the chin, and then pivot and take advantage of what suddenly would be an opening in his opponent's defenses.
 "He taught me how to fight.
 What a difference it was.
 I started knocking everybody out," Rademacher said (Drosendahl interview).